 Where you live will contribute to the ultimate demise of the wrap.
 Hot, dry conditions are harder on wraps than milder climates.
 Heat and sun will cause fading of the graphics.
 The extreme heat will also cause cracking and peeling.
 If you live in an area with these conditions, consider a wrap with UV protection.

-How you use your vehicle will dictate how long the wrap will last.
-Obviously, the more intricately designed graphics or chrome finish on a show car will last much longer than an every day driver.
+How you use your vehicle will dictate how long a car wrap will last.
+Obviously, the more intricately designed graphics or chrome finish on a show car will last much longer than an everyday driver.
 If possible, keep your wrapped vehicle in the garage during inclement weather.
 By not exposing it to the elements you will lengthen the lifespan of the wrap.
 Since that is not always feasible, simply being diligent with keeping the wrap clean will ensure the longest life possible

 All the extenuating circumstances considered, it all boils down to the care of the vehicle.
 A daily driver can expect a quality wrap to last five or more years.
 The show car will see seven years or better.
+Though the vinyl should be properly installed.
 A good vinyl wrap is an excellent investment with amazing returns.
 It has protected the paint job on the car, so after removal, your resale value is still high.

 To explore the world of vinyl vehicle wraps, call Team Acme at (702)566-8326 or visit our website at https://www.teamacme.com/.
 We have your vehicle’s future all wrapped up.